God is in Charge So You Don't Have to Be

 Likewise, when people start becoming frum, they take on different laws at different phases of their teshuvah.

 For example, many girls take on some form of modest dress right away.
-But I’ve known others who started off with a serious commitment to the laws of lashon hara and were strictly watching their mouths and keeping Shabbat long before they transitioned from denim pants to flowing skirts.
+But I’ve known others who started off with a serious commitment to the laws of lashon hara and strictly watched their mouths and kept Shabbat long before they transitioned from denim pants to flowing skirts.

 There are guys who start wearing a talit katan (with the tzitzit tucked in and out of sight) and keep Shabbat long before they’ll start wearing a kippah outside of strictly religious ceremonies.